Chaowu88/etfba/README.rst

       parsimonious=True         # to obtain parsimonious flux distributions ).solve(solver='gurobi')

-And estimate the variability of fluxes:
+To estimate the variability of fluxes:

 .. code-block:: python